 - What types of behaviors will be rewarded?
 Reference your business objectives and decide which behaviors to incentivize, and remember that effective recognition is tied to organizational values!
 Reward deliverables completed on time if lateness is a challenge, and applaud cross-departmental collaboration if your organization is stuck working in silos.

 - How should the desired behavior be rewarded?
-It’s important to know your team and reward behavior accordingly.
+It’s important to know your team and reward behavior accordingly – everyone prefers certain languages of appreciation over others.
 In general, praise should be public and can be a great learning opportunity to the whole team.
 Tying that praise to a tangible reward or experience can remind employees of their achievements long after praise is given.